 Semco Salehi is a Kurdish Iranian multidisciplinary artist now based in Toronto.
-His practice centres on film and phototaxis, to explore the multi-faceted aspects of the human condition.
-He is particularly interested in the ever-changing narratives of identity politics, social and cultural evolutions.
+His practice centers on film and phototaxis, to explore the multi-faceted aspects of the human condition.
+He is particularly interested in the ever-changing narratives of identity politics, and social and cultural evolutions.
 In 2007, Salehi was awarded a B.A in Theatre from the Faculty of Art and Architecture from The Azad University of Tehran.
 He received a Diploma from Tehran Film School in 2009.

-Salehi considers his practice as a bridge between humans, a medium that unites, records and showcases fragments of thoughts, feelings and memories like a journal.
-His current work focuses on migration, displacement, culture and how this affects one’s ego.
+Salehi considers his practice as a bridge between humans, a medium that unites, records, and showcases fragments of thoughts, feelings and memories like a journal.
+His current work focuses on migration, displacement, culture, and how this affects one’s ego.